cecileane/computingtools/pages/notes0915.md

 *But* `xxx` is a very bad variable name: use some other name instead to write your script for a human (yourself in 2 months)

-We will skip the section on "Shell Scripts" because we will cover this topic differently later (and we will write safe scripts).
+We will skip the section on "Shell Scripts" for now, because we will cover this topic differently later (and we will write safe scripts).

 ### more on redirection